Electronic-and-Computer-Engineering/One-Bit-Quantization-and-Processing_public/42_ISCAS2025/README.md

 ## Conclusions

 This paper introduced a block-based optimization framework for one-bit quantization (OBBQ), demonstrating its flexibility in handling various frequency bands.
-The ability to shape noise outside of a desired signal bandwidth $\omega_D$, as shown in Section \ref{sec:NumSim}, highlights the versatility of this approach.
+The ability to shape noise outside of a desired signal bandwidth $`\omega_D`$, as shown in Section V, highlights the versatility of this approach.

 The block-wise structure reduces computational complexity while maintaining high accuracy, making it suitable for applications with limited resources and highlighting its potential to further advance one-bit quantization techniques.
 This flexible approach adapts to diverse signal processing challenges, delivering competitive performance.
-Additionally, using smaller block sizes $M$ for optimization suggests that this approach could be implemented on resource-constrained platforms such as microcontrollers or real-time embedded systems.
+Additionally, using smaller block sizes $`M`$ for optimization suggests that this approach could be implemented on resource-constrained platforms such as microcontrollers or real-time embedded systems.
 Although this aspect has not been explored in detail in this paper, it opens up promising opportunities for future research, where the algorithm could be adapted for efficient real-time processing.
 Future work could also explore optimizing the framework for different types of filters or integrating adaptive techniques such as machine learning to further enhance performance.

 <details>
 <summary>Open Literature </summary>